 Background of Myanmar’s politics

-Myanmar’s political history is nothing short of complex and turbulent.
+Myanmar’s political history is nothing short of complex.
 The country was under British colonial rule from 1824 to 1948, and the British colonizers employed tactics of ‘divide and rule’ to stoke tensions along ethnic and religious lines.
 The colonial era set the stage for many of the existing conflicts and animosities that exist within the country today, including the ongoing genocide against the Rohingya.

 After Myanmar gained independence in 1948, the country became a parliamentary democracy until a 1962 coup placed the military in charge of the country for around 50 years.
 This period saw mass crackdowns on dissent and worsening oppression of the country’s minority groups, as conflicts raged on in the country’s peripheries.
 The country’s bumpy transition to democracy began in the early 2010s with the leadership of Aung San Suu Kyi.
 Aung San Suu Kyi is the daughter of Aung San, a pro-democracy revolutionary whose assassination in 1947 positioned him as a martyr.
 Aung San Suu Kyi was placed under house arrest from 1989 to 2010 under military rule and gained widespread popularity among pro-democracy activists and was even awarded the Nobel Peace Prize.
 As Myanmar began to democratize, she was seen as a beacon of hope for Myanmar, whose people had suffered under oppressive military rule for decades.